ts0ron/landing-gen-frontend/README.md

 # Business Landing Page Generator

-A React application that generates landing pages for businesses using Google Places data.
+A React application that generates landing pages for locations using Google Places data (and maybe other APIs later on..).
 Built with Vite, TypeScript, and Material UI.

 ## Features

-- Search for businesses using Google Places API
+- Search for location using Google Places API
 - Interactive map for location selection
 - Automatic landing page generation based on business data
 - Modern, responsive design using Material UI
 - TypeScript for type safety
-- Responsive and mobile-friendly interface
 - SEO-friendly generated landing pages

 ## Live Demo

-The application is deployed on GitHub Pages and can be accessed at: [Your GitHub Pages URL]
+The application is deployed on GitHub Pages and can be accessed [here](https://ts0ron.github.io/landing-gen-frontend)

 ## Prerequisites